 Acc. to “Charles Poliquin”, “smith machine is extremely hard on the patellar ligament and ACL (anterior cruciate ligament), both of which are knee stabilizers.
 Because the path is fixed there are shear loads on the knee.
 People generally using the smith machine keep their feet ahead of the bar and keep the upper body vertical.
 Not only it totally isolates the hamstring such that it is hardly used, but because you are leaning against the bar, you are having minimal hip extension.
 Leading to almost negligible stress on the hamstring and knee stabilizers.
 Hamstrings are antagonists to quadriceps and are activated with it, because the path followed in a smith machine is too stable, it minimizes the requirement of neutralizers and stabilizer muscles.”

-In a study, researchers compared the kinematics of the traditional back squat and the Smith Machine Squat.
+In a study, researchers compared the kinematics of the Smith Machine vs free weights squats.
 Eight experienced college age weight lifters performed both Traditional back squat and Smith Machine Squat.

 Researchers found that, the back squat generated larger ROM than the Smith Machine Squat in all the joints measured.
 Due to the linear restriction of the bar motion along the vertical axis in the Smith Machine Squat the subjects positioned their feet forward to enable bar lowering.
 This feet placement positioned the bar farther away from the knee at the instance of maximal knee flexion.
 In the back squat the bar moved forward as the trunk flexed forward to position the load closer to the knee joint.
 These kinematic changes can lead to more stress to knee joint during the Smith Machine Squat.